StaticJsCMS/static-cms/website/README.md

-# Simple CMS Website & Docs
+# Static CMS Website & Docs

-This directory builds simplecms.github.io/simple-cms.
+This directory builds staticjscms.github.io/static-cms.
 If you'd like to propose changes to the site or docs, you'll find the source files in here.

 ## Local development